 Here are some ideas to consider for incentives:

-- Consider a raffle or "swag bucks" in exchange for game points, to encourage participation at every level.
-This will keep folks motivated and make sure that everyone has a chance to win something!
+Award a raffle or "swag bucks" in exchange for game points to encourage participation at every level.
+This will keep folks motivated and make sure that everyone has a chance to win something.

-- Ask your top sponsors if they want to give away a prize!
-You can even name the game "Game sponsored by ""Sponsor"", and use this in your promotional materials for even more sponsor visibility.
+Ask your top sponsors if they want to give away a prize.
+Name the game "Game sponsored by 'Sponsor'", and use this in your promotional materials for even more sponsor visibility.

-You put all this work into the game — make sure everyone attending knows about it!
-If the game is a big part of your event or community, include it on your event website or social media.
-Mention it during the keynote and in promotional materials around the event.
+No matter how much work went into making the game, make sure everyone attending knows about it.
+If the game is a big part of your Event App or Community, mention it on your event website, social media, and event emails.
+Mention it during the keynote and in promotional materials around your event.
 Post reminders on the wall and in announcements.
-Get it out there!

 Pro tips! 😎

-- Once you have a "rough draft" of your game, share it with your team!
-Share it with your top exhibitor/sponsor, or even your speakers!
-See what they think.
+Once you have a "rough draft" of your game, share it with your team.
+Share it with your top exhibitor or sponsor, or even your speakers.
+Ask them what they think.
 They'll probably have some awesome ideas. 👍

 Questions?
 Chat Us or Email email@example.com